 Aside from the guest-facing components like FastPass+ and MagicBands, almost none of the big goals that justified the colossal investment were realized.
 In large part, this is why My Disney Experience wasn’t ported to other parks around the globe; instead those parks cherry-picked various aspects of the system to build their own, stripped-down incarnations.
 (See “The Messy Business of Reinventing Happiness” and “Behind the Scenes at Disney As it Purged a Favorite Son” if you’re interested in more on the trials and tribulations of NextGen.)

 The lesson to be learned from the goals of NextGen as imagined versus what came to fruition is that Disney’s plans don’t always come true.
-While executives salivate at the prospect of leveraging big data and analytics to achieve more efficient operations, all of this only works to the extent that there’s guest buy-in.
+While executives salivate at the prospect of leveraging big data and analytics to decrease staffing and achieve more efficient operations, all of this only works to the extent that there’s guest buy-in.
 (Not to mention the tech “playing nice” with Walt Disney World’s legacy IT–something that still hasn’t totally happened with the NextGen additions.)

 Quite simply, Walt Disney World cannot unilaterally push through more stringent and regimented planning “resources” without regard for the guest experience and satisfaction.
 While FastPass+ was initially met with skepticism by long-time fans (something true of literally any change at Walt Disney World), it was eventually embraced by guests.
 Some still criticized it or expressed a preference for paper FastPasses or no virtual queues at all, but it was sufficiently popular.

 It’s also worth emphasizing that My Disney Experience rolled out at a time when Walt Disney World’s attendance had started to soar, giving the company some latitude in making decisions not warmly embraced by guests.
-The climate is very different right now, and Walt Disney World will face considerable headwinds for the next few years.
-This hasn’t stopped Disney from aggressively alienating guests thus far…but it probably should at some point.

 Nevertheless, Walt Disney World would make the calculated decision to plow forward in using the theme park reservation system if their gains outweigh the reduced guest satisfaction and complaints.
 So…do they?